 There are a million other tendrils of the film’s many-faced, writhing-armed argument about the viewer, from cunningly contradictory point-of-view shots to sudden spouts of narrative exposition spreading across the screen like news bulletins.
 There’s also a proto-“You Talkin To Me” scene where De Niro, decked out in boy-in-blue garb, accosts a broom and a ladder as the film plays around in the space between human and object with cheerful abandon.
 Eventually, the wall between audience and participant fragments beyond repair in one of the most infamous passages of all cinema: a black theater troupe in white-face inviting a collection of white people to don black-face to experience blackness in a live-wire experimental theater show, filmed in grainy black-and-white 8mm as though we are observing a documentary.
 In a caustic purgative of the film’s comic exploits, the guerrilla theater show experiments with the limits of confrontational comedy, asking what it truly means to subject the audience to the life of the Other objectified by the lens.
 Effectively, the sequence suggests that almost all other filmic claims to bridge the world of the viewed and the viewer, the black and the white, the other and the norm, are hopelessly square and ineffectual, tantamount to cinematic auto-fellatio.

 De Palma also sees himself as complicit in this ineffectuality, provocatively undercutting his own premise when the white theater guests ultimately reinstate an atmosphere of neutered, self-congratulatory realization.
 They dryly comment on how they finally understand what the black experience is, as though registering the physical experience – one of them has just been raped – only through a lens of practiced, academic distance.
 The film cunningly, cannily reintroduces the glass house divide with nary a consequence, as if mocking the ephemeral impotency of its own bids at radicalism in one final hurt-tickle from this constantly (purposefully) misfiring Seussian monstrosity.
-But this film’s self-mockery is almost inexhaustible, setting its viewfinder on a collection of totally dysfunctional people ricocheting around a frustrated contradiction of aesthetics as the film staggers in and out of coherence.
+But this film’s self-mockery is almost inexhaustible, setting its viewfinder on a collection of totally dysfunctional people ricocheting around an agitated contradiction of aesthetics as the film staggers in and out of coherence.
 In fact, it critiques itself right from the very beginning.
 Early on, we see murderously disfigured remnants of urban architecture strewn about an apartment’s open courtyard.
 The landlord seems to be organizing the debris into a particularly flamboyant pop-up art project, an obviously anti-realist scene that feels like a parody of “symbol-for-the-film” shenanigans: a character, much like De Palma, attempts to turn social destruction into creation and art.